Chiaki-meow/Chiaki-meow/README.md

 I'm Chiaki!
 I'm a senior undergraduate student in Shanghai Jiao Tong University.

 - 🎑 I'm a CG beginner and trying to find my own eager.
-- ☀️ I'm an positive person, and I'm trying to bring more warm to my friends.
+- ☀️ I'm a positive person, and I'm trying to bring more warm to my friends.
 - 🎮 I'm a gamer, AND I have played League of Lengends for over 2000 hours.

 ### The time I spent to realize my TA dream:<